-But hereās the flip side: quarantine also handed us something rare ā time.
-Time to slow down, reflect, and focus on ourselves.
-If youāve been feeling stuck or in a slump, this is your reminder that itās never too late to turn inward and embrace a better version of you, even if the only ones seeing it are your houseplants.
+But hereās the silver lining: quarantine gave us something rare ā time.
+Time to reflect, slow down, and focus on ourselves.
+If youāve been feeling stuck, This is your reminder: itās never too late to embrace a better you during quarantine, even if the only ones seeing it are your plants.

 Be real with yourself